 Don’t Badger Them With A Lot of Questions

-Don’t constantly talk about their transition process and be careful when asking a lot of questions.
-It’s easy for your partner to feel overwhelmed during this time.
+Don’t constantly talk about your partner’s transition process and be careful when asking a lot of questions.
+It’s easy for your partner to feel overwhelmed during this time, and they are already struggling with their gender identity to begin with.

 Reminding them about their transitioning every single moment of the day can increase their stress levels.